West German rearmament: Bundeswehr formation

-Neither East nor West Germany had any regular armed forces at the time, though they did have paramilitary police forces (the western Bundesgrenzschutz and eastern Kasernierte Volkspolizei).
+Neither East nor West Germany had any regular armed forces at the time.
+Instead, they had paramilitary police forces (the western Bundesgrenzschutz and the eastern Kasernierte Volkspolizei).
 The Bundeswehr (West German military) was armed originally from Military Assistance Program funds from the US.
 Former Kriegsmarine ships, seized under the Tripartite Naval Commission, were returned by the US.
-Slowly, West German sailors were stationed on United States Navy ships and West Germany helped to supply the navy.
-This operation was intended to ensure that West Germany possessed an effective military force.
+Slowly, West German sailors were stationed on United States Navy ships, and West Germany helped to supply its navy.
+The operation was intended to ensure that West Germany possessed an effective military force.

 The US supplied the potential sailors with intensive training to help build up the German Navy for the future.
-The German generals wanted a small air force, the Luftwaffe, focused on supporting ground operations.
+The German generals wanted a small air force, the Luftwaffe, which would focus on supporting ground operations.
 Chancellor Konrad Adenauer's budget called for limited air power.
-However the United States Air Force leaders, coordinating with the small Luftwaffe staff, successfully promoted a much larger Luftwaffe along American lines.
+However the United States Air Force leaders, co-ordinating with the small Luftwaffe staff, successfully promoted a much larger Luftwaffe along American lines.

-West Germany set a goal to have up to 500,000 men in military service, partly due to Theodor Blank's desire for West Germany to have a more significant military than Italy in order to project power and increase its contributions.
+West Germany set a goal to have up to 500,000 men in military service, partly because Theodor Blank desired for West Germany to have a more significant military than Italy to project power and increase its contributions.
 To get his point across, he used this chart:

-To reach that goal, the West German border security force (Bundesgrenzschutz) was transformed into military personnel, utilizing both conscripts and volunteers.
+To reach that goal, the West German border security force (Bundesgrenzschutz) was transformed into military personnel by using both conscripts and volunteers.
 West Germany instituted a policy of conscription, despite apprehension that the new fighting force would be compared to the Nazi-era Wehrmacht.
-Erik Reger, the editor of the Berlin daily Tagesspiegel, was noted as saying "As soon as Germany has soldiers, there will be war", arguing that military support could lead to a rightward shift in national politics.
+Erik Reger, the editor of the Berlin daily Tagesspiegel, was noted as saying, "As soon as Germany has soldiers, there will be war".
+He argued that military support could lead to a rightward shift in national politics.
 The Social Democrats argued that even though the military was expanded to a positive reception, it would not be enough to revive German militarism.

 Among many former German officers, however, there was the conviction that no future German army could be possible without a rehabilitation of the Wehrmacht.
-To this end, a group of former senior officers gathered on 9 October 1950 at Himmerod Abbey to produce a memorandum for Adenauer, which included these key demands:
+To that end, a group of former senior officers gathered on 9 October 1950 at Himmerod Abbey to produce a memorandum for Adenauer, which included these key demands: